vandop/dremio-client-test-server/jdbc-drivers/README.md

 This directory is for storing JDBC driver JAR files needed for database connectivity.

-## Dremio JDBC Driver
+## Arrow Flight SQL JDBC Driver

-To use the JDBC driver functionality with Dremio, you need to download the Dremio JDBC driver:
+To use the JDBC driver functionality with Dremio, you need the Arrow Flight SQL JDBC driver:

 ### Download Instructions

 1. **Visit Dremio Downloads**: https://www.dremio.com/drivers/
-2. **Download JDBC Driver**: Get the latest Dremio JDBC driver JAR file
+2. **Download Arrow Flight SQL JDBC Driver**: Get the latest Arrow Flight SQL JDBC driver JAR file
 3. **Place in this directory**: Copy the JAR file to this `jdbc-drivers/` directory

 ### Expected Files